white-bear-phenomenon/.github/profile/README.md

 Of course the polar bear is notably present in the first position.
 Bottom line:

-# OpenAI has taught its chat model to completely suppress the truth.
+## OpenAI has taught its chat model to completely suppress the facts.